Motorcycles, cars, trucks, ETC...that I've owned....

 See well above about the Norton-Vincent bike I raced.
 That was NOT EXACTLY a pure race only bike, but a bike that was built by me for both street and Bonneville Record attempts.

 In a partnership with Dan Mizer many years ago, we installed a considerable number (23) of Port-a-Port aircraft hangars, at the Carson City, Nevada, airport.
 I kept 3 of them for my use.
 I kept my Robertson-modified Cessna C-182 in one of them.
 That C-182 was not my first C-182.
 Eventually, I sold and swapped, but I had one large double hangar that was devoted to my very expansive collection of mostly running condition antique bikes that I noted well above.
 NONE of which are actually listed on this page you are reading due to restrictions from the museums that purchased my collection.
 These were true antiques.
 Many fond memories.
 I used to ride them now and then.
-Selling all of them provided enough money to pay off my debts.
+Selling all of them provided enough money to pay off my debts (like my house mortgage).

 1957 Cessna 182.